apagliai/ensica-stack/README.md

 # stack_4MIN12
-Exercice : create a stack structure and its basic functions
+Exercise : create a stack structure and its basic functions

 Structure :
 * unsigned int size;